Intern in the Sacred Valley of the Incas

 - Resume review (Feedback and tips on how to present your internship on your resume.)

-- Meals: Meal Plan with 2 meals/day (except on departure, arrival & free travel weekend days.)
+- Meals: Meal Plan with breakfast everyday and lunch or dinner from Monday to Friday (except on departure, arrival & free travel weekend days.)

 - Airport pick-up & drop-off to/from Cusco airport